Explore London

 Food Type: French

 Situated in the domed interior of an old banking hall, opposite the Bank of England, 1 Lombard Street has become a city institution.
 The brasserie is always bustling with investment bankers and offers a full á la carte menu for both lunch and dinner, featuring seasonal specialities and an extensive wine list.
-The Michelin-starred restaurant, situated behind the brasserie, is a better bet for discreet conversation and for enthusiasts of haute cuisine.
-Menu favourites include roast monkfish, Angus beef tournedos and the praliné 'Lombardo' with chocolate, whisky and coffee.
-The formal dining environment provides a tranquil setting for appreciating Herbert Berger's sophisticated cuisine.
-Open weekdays only and the dress is smart casual.
+The restaurant situated behind the brasserie, is a better bet for discreet conversation and for enthusiasts of haute cuisine.
+The menu at 1776 includes favourites like Black Angus beef with a breadcrumb crust, garlic snails, and pan-fried black cod with pak choi and ponzu sauce.
+The formal dining environment provides a tranquil setting for appreciating Juri Ravagli's sophisticated cuisine.
+Open weekdays only, for breakfast, lunch and dinner and the dress code is smart casual.
+They run a tapas menu from 5pm at the bar.<br /><br />

 Montpeliano